LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 Since you are probably a developer yourself, you will understand very well that the creation of open source software is not free - it requires technical knowledge, a lot of time and also financial expenditure.

-If you would like to help me to dedicate the time and energy to this project, I would be very happy about a little support!
+If you would like to help me to dedicate my time and energy to this project, donations are very welcome.

 ```
 BTC: 39fS74fvcGnmEk8JUV8bG6P1wkdH29GtsA